vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/summary_success.PNG)

  You will land on your Bluemix Dashboard.
-If you don not get to the Dashboard, please move to the next step.
+If you do not get to the Dashboard, please move to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/dashboard.PNG)